VistritPandey/LLM-Recommendation-Engine/README.md

-# Recommender Engine
+# LLM Recommendation Engine

 An open source recommendation service that converts any text image or video description into clean tags with a local LLM then serves personalized results using light vector math.
 Copy paste into your stack and chill.
+It uses the same modern approach that companies like X (using Grok for recommendations) and Meta (using Llama for recommendations) are using.

 ## Why you want it